Skip to main content

 Another snag, which has caused me great grief, is operating from a mindset of scarcity instead of abundance.
 When we think and act in a way where we hoard, we become more defensive of what we have, and we are more likely to settle for dirty scraps instead of a nice meal.
 In the scenario above, there was a sense that I needed help, and finding it was hopeless.
 When it came to me, I grabbed and hoarded it because I didn’t know if something better would come along later.

-There were times where when we hired people, we hired the best of who was available to us even when they did not fit the company culture and role we were looking to fill.
+There were times where when we hired people, we hired the best of who were available to us even when they did not fit the company culture and role we were looking to fill.
 When we sought clients, we accepted projects from organizations that did not align with who we were and with others who were not willing to work within our guidelines.
 Often, it was because we thought we needed the money, and getting paid became more important.

 When we fear losing money, we allow others to treat us poorly.
 When we live with a mindset of enough, we are more likely to be firm in our interactions with others.